gradealabs/proxy-store/README.md

 ### Custom store

-`withMemoryStore` uses an instance of `MemoryStorage` (which shares much of the same API as `window.localStorage` and `window.sessionStorage`), and as such, anytime `withMemoryStore` is used in your application, it is using the same store instance across the board.
+`withMemoryStore` uses an instance of `MemoryStorage`, and as such, anytime `withMemoryStore` is used in your application, it is using the same store instance across the board.

 Here is an example of how to create your own HOC that uses its own storage engine.
 It is almost the same as the memory store implemented in this library: